Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M04L06_Building_Canvas_Applications.md

 learning.
 These are not expected or required to all be completed.**

-1. Try different ways of presenting the Test Results – for example you could try the Data Grid control
+1. Try different ways of presenting the Test Results – for example you could try the Data Grid control.

 2. Add an image control to the mainScreen and show the user’s profile image using User().Image.
 Note: You will need to setup a profile image for the